Results of the Tophane Area GPR Surveys, Bursa, Turkey

 This survey was made possible by grants from the Barakat Foundation at the University of Oxford, Dumbarton Oaks, and the Turkish Cultural Foundation.
 For all of these grants the authors are grateful.

-The goal of the project was to identify areas that may contain Byzantine structures, or their remains.
+The goal of the project was to identify areas that may contain Byzantine structures or their remains.
 The extant Byzantine structures in Tophane Park, the tombs of Osman and Orhan were destroyed in an earthquake in 1850 and subsequently rebuilt.
 They were reconstructed in approximately the same location and these buildings are visible today.
-This project's goal was to search for other remains of the original tomb and associated Byzantine structures nearby under the modern surface of the park, in an adjacent school playground, a teagarden, and a military complex.
-GPR has the ability to determine depth and nature of stratigraphic layers and can also determine what might be modern, and what is more ancient.
+This project's goal was to search for other remains of the original tomb and associated Byzantine structures nearby under the modern surface of the park, in an adjacent school playground, a tea garden, and a military complex.
+GPR has the ability to determine the depth and nature of stratigraphic layers, and can also determine what might be modern and what is more ancient.

 Previous GPR Work

-In 2007 a geophysical survey was conducted by Professor Metin İlkışık working with the Municipality of Osmangazi.
-This survey used a 250 MHz antenna and was looking for deeply buried features and geological layers.
+In 2007 a geophysical survey was conducted by Professor Metin İlkışık, working with the Municipality of Osmangazi.
+This survey used a 250 MHz antenna and sought deeply buried features and geological layers.
 The radar frequencies used in this survey penetrated to about 5.5 m.
 A cursory analysis of those data show that at about 3.5–5.5 m reflections were produced from a bedrock surface.
-The conclusion of this project was that the older remains rested on top of this bedrock layer and could be found at a depth of between .7–3.5 m.
-The 2007 survey also identified between 1.5–2 m of fill, which they associated with recent construction and that the ancient remains begin at 1.5 m and continue down to the bedrock.
+The conclusion of this project was that the older remains rested on top of this bedrock layer and could be found at a depth of between 0.7–3.5 m.
+The 2007 survey also identified between 1.5–2.0 m of fill, which they associated with recent construction, and determined that the ancient remains begin at 1.5 m and continue down to the bedrock.
 They also noted that cables, pipes, and other modern utilities were predominantly located between 20–70 cm depth.
 This GPR survey supports that conclusion, and we found many modern intrusions such as cable and pipes but also important structural remains at a higher level in what was termed the fill layer for recent construction.

 |Grid||Date of Collection||Grid Description||Number of Profiles||Maximum Dimensions||Profile Separation (meters)|